MickeyLane/ByZip/README.md

     Florida
     New York (some zips, not all)
     Pennsylvania
-    North Carolina (currently broken due to data format change early October) Maryland
+    North Carolina
+    Maryland

+    New York data is not exactly what it seems to be and how it's computed changes from time to time.
+See [their repository notes] (https://github.com/nychealth/coronavirus-data/blob/master/README.md) for details.

-I managed to find comma separated value (.csv) files for each day.
+I have managed to find comma separated value (.csv) files for most days for the states mentioned.
 Each file contains a row for each zip code and columns for ‘zip code’ and ‘number of cases’ (along with a lot of information I’m not interested in).

 The simulator scans the files and, searching by 'zip code', picks out 'number of cases'.
 If today’s number of cases is one more than yesterday’s number of cases, then a new case has been discovered.
 The simulator makes a list of these new cases.